Skip to content

 requirements:

 When are requirements taken into account?
-In the current version at scheduling time only.
-However some of the requirements could be monitored and enforced at runtime too, in any case the remediation action to take would be defined by icos (i.e. migrate).
+In the current version, they are considered only at scheduling time.
+However, some of the requirements could also be monitored and enforced at runtime.
+In any case, the remediation action to take would be defined by ICOS (i.e. migrate).

 Policies

 Policies are more dynamic than requirements.
 They are rules that can be defined by the user.
-As requirements, policies can be inside a component or outside if they apply to all the applications.
+Like requirements, policies can be defined inside a component or outside if they apply to all applications.

 policies: